 Keeping a clean workspace in an environment where cement and wood dust can go airborne is extremely important.
 By staying in an environment cluttered with tiny pieces of debris, you’re putting your well-being at risk, and that’s not even including the number of dangerous power tools you’re near all day.

 One of the best ways to prevent debris from accumulating and going airborne in your workshop is by using a dust extractor.
-A dust extractor is a portable piece of equipment that suctions up debris at the source and without the overly long hoses.
-They can connect directly to power tools and remove dust as it’s created, or used as a stand-alone tool to pick up piles and piles of debris.
+A dust extractor is a portable piece of equipment that suctions up debris at the source and without overly long hoses.
+They can connect directly to power tools and remove dust as it’s created, or be used as a stand-alone tool to pick up piles and piles of debris.

 Dust Extractor vs. Shop Vac – What’s the Difference?

-One of the most commonly asked questions regarding dust management and cleanup is what differentiates a dust extractor from a shop vac?
-And how do they differ from a standard vacuum cleaner?
+One of the most commonly asked questions regarding dust management and cleanup is what differentiates a dust extractor from a shop vac and how do they differ from a standard vacuum cleaner?